WesleyCharlesBlake/terraform-aws-eks/README.md

-# eks-terraform
+# terraform-aws-eks

-Deploy a full EKS cluster with Terraform
+Deploy a full AWS EKS cluster with Terraform

 ## What does resources are created: